Take the Elective

-Come along to our termly Open Forum Taster event on 6th February 6-8pm in the Meeting House for an introduction to the project, conversations around what you wish you'd known when you were younger, and pizza!
+Come along to our termly Open Forum Taster event on 24th February 6-8pm in the Meeting House for an introduction to the project, facilitated discussions around what you wish you'd known when you were younger, and pizza!

 If you’re in your first or second year, you can sign up to one or both of our elective modules from the school of Education and Social Work: ‘Discovering Role Models’ in the Autumn term and ‘Developing Role Models’ in the Spring.
 Both 15 credit modules combine the theory and practice of social pedagogy, peer learning and creative participatory facilitation.